gregives/eleventy-load-website/src/api/index.md

 # Writing a loader

-An eleventy-load loader is just a JavaScript function, nothing complicated!
+An eleventy-load loader is **just a JavaScript function**, nothing complicated!
 The function is passed two arguments: the `content` of the file being loaded and the user-provided `options` for the loader.

 - [An example loader](#An-example-loader)
 - [Loader interface](#Loader-interface)